kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 <h2>You need to know CSS better than you may think</h2>
 Generally speaking, CSS is easier and more manageable than JavaScript.
 But hiring managers expect front web developers to have above-average CSS knowledge.

 The integrity of CSS codebase can deteriorate over time.
-People come and go from a project,
+Developers can come and go from a project, adding lots of sloppy CSS quick-fixes before they go...this cycle repeats itself over and over.

+An employable web developer is expected to know how to deal (and fix) this sloppy code.
+Lots of interviewers I met expected me to understand advanced CSS concepts like <a href="https://getbootstrap.com/docs/3.3/css/#grid-responsive-resets">using Bootstrap pulls in a responsive layout</a> and design patterns like <a href="http://getbem.com/">BEM</a>.

+But <em>almost every</em>
 -tech questions

 -answer question more